 Rock-a-Bye Your Baby

-After two still births Ivy (Anastasia Griffith) and her husband David (Brendan Fehr) are expecting again and almost due whilst also having moved in to a house in their old neighbourhood.
-It is there that Ivy bumps into Melinda (Clea DuVall) who not only is pregnant but they were at the same school at the same time and who use to play in the house as her mum cared for the old man who lived there.
+After two still births Ivy (Anastasia Griffith) and her husband David (Brendan Fehr - Wrapped Up In Christmas) are expecting again and almost due whilst also having moved in to a house in their old neighbourhood.
+It is there that Ivy bumps into Melinda (Clea DuVall - Identity) who is not only pregnant but they were at the same school at the same time and she use to play in the house as her mum cared for the old man who lived there.
 When Melinda goes missing with David having been the last person known to have seen her the police suspect that he was involved in her disappearance and maybe even her murder.
 With David arrested Ivy even begins to become suspicious as she wonders whether David was having an affair and murdered Melinda to cover it up.
-But when a neighbour is murdered whilst David is in custody Ivy starts investigating what is going on
+But when a neighbour is murdered whilst David is in custody Ivy starts investigating what is going on.